Port Information Guide

 2. Exhaust Gas Cleaning Systems (EGCS), in combination with the use of heavy fuel oil (HFO), are accepted as a suitable technology to reaching the sulphur cap, providing specific criteria is met.
 In 2019, the PLA undertook a study to evaluate the use of EGCS, on the tidal River Thames.
 The study was taken place to address the concerns of the potential impacts of the wash water from open loop scrubbers on water and sediment quality in ports and the marine environment.

-3. The MCA currently place no restrictions on the use of exhaust gas cleaning systems in ports, providing the systems meet the criteria set out in MSN 1819, except where local port authorities see fit to place them.
-MSN 1819, which provides an overview from the MCA, is as available here.
+3. 3.
+The MCA currently place no restrictions on the use of exhaust gas cleaning systems in ports, providing the systems meet the criteria set out in MSN 1819, except where local port authorities see fit to place them.
+MSN 1819 provides an overview from the MCA.
+Read more on the UK Government website.

 1. All filming activity (and all commercial still photography) on the tidal Thames requires a filming licence.
 This includes ALL filming involving boats and vessels and filming on piers and other structures in the River.
 We can also advise on the possibilities for safe filming activity on the Thames foreshore (i.e. the part of the river exposed at low tide).
 Find more information on filming here.